 · “On the limits of quantum theory: contextuality and the classical/quantum cut” http://lanl.arxiv.org/abs/1108.5261

 · True complexity and its associated ontology (Talk at John Wheeler birthday meeting)

 · Recognising Top-Down Causation (FQXI essay 2012)

 · Necessity, purpose, and chance: the role of randomness and indeterminism in nature from complex macroscopic systems to relativistic cosmology (integrative paper for CTNS meeting)

 Representative publications (papers on the brain and language):

-Biology and mechanisms related to the dawn of language.
-To appear in proceedings of Homo Symbolicus meeting.
+· Biology and mechanisms related to the dawn of language.
+In proceedings of Homo Symbolicus meeting.

 Comment on “Taking emergence seriously: The centrality of circular causality for dynamic systems approaches to development” by David Witherington (with Carole Bloch)